10 Farm Grants For Females – 2025

 3. The Beginning Farmer and Rancher Development Program (BFRDP):

-Link here: Beginning Farmer And Rancher Development Program webpage (grant application available)
+Info here: Beginning Farmer And Rancher Development Program webpage (grant application available)

 This one isn’t restricted to women.
 The Beginning Farmer and Rancher Development Program (BFRDP) is an initiative created by the United States Department of Agriculture that offers grants for beginning farmers and ranchers to obtain agricultural training and technical assistance.